ElisabethStrunk/LinuxServerConfiguration/README.md

 # Udacity_FullStack_LinuxServerConfiguration
 Linux server configuration project of the [Udacity Full Stack Web Developer Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).<br>
 For this project I took a baseline installation of a Linux server and prepared it to host one of my web applications.
-It included securing my server from a number of attack vectors, installing and configuring a database server to serve my [*Item Catalog*](https://github.com/ElisabethStrunk/Udacity_FullStack_ItemCatalog) application as a WSGI app.<br>
+It included securing my server from a number of attack vectors, as well as installing and configuring a database server to serve my [*Item Catalog*](https://github.com/ElisabethStrunk/Udacity_FullStack_ItemCatalog) application as a WSGI app.<br>
 <br>
 This README gives an overview over the work I did for this project.
 It also includes links to detailed descriptions of all steps I did along the way.
 These descriptions are written in a tutorial-like form, so they can be used as guidelines for myself and the whole GitHub community when setting up a Linux server to serve Python 3.7 applications as WSGI apps.<br>
 A list of third-party resources I used to complete this project can be found at the end of this README in the *Acknowledgements* section.<br>